4.02 Student Records (Transcripts) Policy

 A. Students have the right to review their official records maintained by the College.
 Furthermore, students may question any inaccurate or misleading information and request correction or deletion of such data from their files.

-B. All such requests will be sent to the Dean for Admissions, Registration, Records, and Graduation and will become part of that student's file.
+B. All such requests will be sent to the Senior Registrar and will become part of that student's file.

 D. After a student has had the opportunity to present the case to the hearing committee, the committee will render a decision in writing, stating the reasons for its decision.
 If the decision is in agreement with the student's request, the student will be permitted to review the file to verify that the change has been made correctly.
 If the student's request is denied, the student will be permitted to add a statement to the record in question, showing the basis for the disagreement with the denial.
 Such additions will become a permanent part of the record.